man-group/ArcticDB/docs/mkdocs/docs/azure.md

 The connection string includes the `AccountKey` for authentication and so you should store it securely.

 - [Install ArcticDB](https://github.com/man-group/ArcticDB#readme).
 - Find your CA_CERT_PATH path.
-See the [`Arctic` API docs](https://docs.arcticdb.io/api/arcticdb/arcticdb.Arctic#arcticdb.Arctic) for more information.
+See the [ArcticAB API docs](https://docs.arcticdb.io/api/arcticdb/arcticdb.Arctic#arcticdb.Arctic) for more information.
 - Replace `<CONNECTION_STRING>` and `<CA_CERT_PATH>` in the following example.
 ```python
 from arcticdb import Arctic